I’m dreaming of a white Christmas…and this White Christmas Pie is very dreamy and delicious!

 In a medium sauce pan, mix 1/3 cup of the granulated sugar, flour and salt.
 Add milk and whisk to combine.
 Over medium heat, bring to a boil and cook one minute.

 Add gelatin mixture and whisk to combine over medium heat then remove from heat.
 Whisk in the two extracts then place sauce pan in a bowl with ice to quickly cool.

-Beat the ½ cup of heavy cream and set aside.
+Beat the ½ cup of heavy cream to soft peaks and set aside.

 Beat egg whites with cream of tartar and the remaining 1/3 cup of granulated sugar to stiff peaks and set aside.